Crochet Hook Size Guide: Chart, Types & Comparisons for Beginners

 Crochet Hook Sizes

-As mentioned before, the diameter of a hook shaft determines the size of the hook and the size of the stitches that are made.
-Hook sizes are measured in millimeters and are available from as small as 2 mm to 20 mm or larger!
+The diameter of a crochet hook’s shaft determines its size and the size of the stitches it creates.
+Hook sizes are measured in millimeters, ranging from as small as 2 mm to 20 mm or larger!

 US vs. UK Crochet Hook Size Conversion